OpenSiFli/hub-mirror-action/README_en.md

 - `lfs` (optional) Default is false, support [git lfs](https://git-lfs.com/), call `git lfs fetch --all` and `git lfs push --all` to support lfs mirror.
 - `api_timeout` (optional) Default is `60`, sets the timeout for API requests (in seconds).
   Example usage: `api_timeout: '90'`
+- `dst_visibility` (optional) Default is public.
+If set to `private`, new creating repo visibility is `private`.
+If set to `auto`, the visibility of destination repo will be preserved.

 ## Scenarios